Geometry of a generalized uncertainty-inspired spacetime: Introduction

 One recognizes three distance, or mass, scales in the spacetime.
 For the black hole solution, they are the black hole mass $m$, and two effective quantum scales given in terms of the quantum parameters: $\sqrt{Q_b}$ and $(Q_c m^2)^{1/8}$.
 While $Q_b$ and $Q_c$ are unspecified by the theory, we expect them to be small relative to $m$, else their observable effects would be manifest.
 For visualization and numerical work, we need to pick relative numerical values for at least two of these three parameters.
 We adapt the length scale hierarchy $(Q_c m^2)^{1/8} < \sqrt{Q_b} < m$.
 Starting with the standard choice of $m=1$, we pick $Q_b = 10^{-1} m^2$ which is about 16\% of the horizon radius, and $Q_c = 10^{-6} m^6$ which is about 9\% of the horizon radius.
 While these values, interpreted as quantum corrections, my be considered large, none of our results will depend on these exact values but they help make the visualizations manifest.
 Throughout, we work in geometric units of $G = c = 1$.

 The outline of this paper is as follows.
 The background and formulas needed to analyze the spacetime are laid out Sec.~\ref{sec:metric}.
-A sketch of the derivation leading to the GUP-modified metric is given.
-Radial geodesic and the scalar expansion of geodesic congruences are developed, and the stress-energy tensor energy conditions are stated.
+A sketch of the derivation leading to the GUP-modified metric is given, along with more detailes in Appendix~\ref{appC}.
+Radial geodesics and the scalar expansion of geodesic congruences are developed, and the stress-energy tensor energy conditions are stated.
 A derivation of the Painlev{\'e}-Gullstrand metric commonly used for radial geodesics is given in Appendix~\ref{appA} for the non-$t$-$r$-symmetric case.
 The coordinate transformations needed to draw conformal diagrams are given in Appendix~\ref{appB}.
 Different spacetimes corresponding to black hole, wormhole, and remnant solutions are discussed in Sec.~\ref{sec:bh}, \ref{sec:wh}, and~\ref{sec:remnant}, respectively.
 We summarize the findings in Sec.~\ref{sec:summary}.